George Simons | March 03, 2023

 Start the process of settling your debt by identifying who owns your collection account.
 This might be on the pile of bills you've received in the mail, or you can look it up on the Annual Credit Report website.

 Now is the time to brush up on your negotiation skills, because the collection agent isn't going to let this one slide easily.
-Send the debt collector a Debt Lawsuit Settlement Letter in the mail.
-You can draft one with SoloSuit in minutes!
+SoloSettle makes the negotiation process easy, using a tech-based approach that allows you to send and receive settlement offers almost instantaneously.

 Most collection agencies buy debt for 4-8 cents on the dollar, then hope to collect roughly 11 cents in return.
 Knowing that these folks aim to double their money will give you a good starting point.
 Call the collection agency and explain why you're not able to pay off your full debt, then make an offer to settle.